 Does my child need music and/or voice training to audition?

 Not at all!
-We welcome any girl to audition for us!
-Auditions are roughly 15 minutes in length.
-If you have music prepared, that’s great!
-If not, that’s fine too.
-Our Music Director, Nathan Wadley, will go over some simple exercises and songs in the audition.
-Although prior music experience is helpful, girls will have lessons on music theory and receive vocal training.
+We welcome any girl to audition for us.
+Prior music experience is helpful, but all girls will have lessons on music theory and receive vocal training while in the choir.

 What groups are there within the Choir?